-ADOT Business Development Program (DBE Supportive Services)
+G. ADOT Business Development Program (DBE Supportive Services)

-The ADOT DBE Supportive Services Program provides outreach and educational programs regarding the benefits of DBE certification for minority and women owned businesses.
+ADOT DBE Supportive Services Program provides outreach and educational programs regarding the benefits of DBE certification for minority and women-owned businesses.
 The purpose of the program is to provide education, access, and visibility for the DBE community to aid in business development and eventual self-sufficiency.
 Training, conferences, and workshops are open to any interested party.
-Detailed information regarding the ADOT DBE Supportive Services program can be found at www.adotdbe.com.
+Business technical assistance is provided on a case-by-cases basis with priority given to DBEs working directly on federal-aid heavy highway projects.
+Visit www.adotdbe.com for detailed information regarding the ADOT DBE Supportive Services program.

-Mentor-Protégé Program
+H. Mentor-Protégé Program